 Why is patient safety important?

 Patient safety is our number one priority.
 Our aims are all centred on enabling us to provide a safe service for our patients and staff.
-As the largest women’s hospital in Europe delivering over 8,000 babies, carrying out more than 6,000 gynaecology procedures, caring for around 1,000 babies on the neonatal intensive and high dependency care unit and performing over 1,000 cycles of in-vitro fetilisation (IVF) per year, our main aim is to deliver a safe service.
+As the largest women’s hospital in Europe delivering over 8,000 babies, carrying out an average of 10,000 gynaecology procedures, caring for around 1,000 babies on the neonatal intensive and high dependency care unit and performing over 1,000 cycles of in-vitro fetilisation (IVF) per year, our main aim is to deliver a safe service.
 Many patients admitted to hospital are cared for and treated successfully but some do experience adverse events or harm.
 These are unexpected and accidental events related to medical care (e.g. infections, wrong dose of medication, or post operative deep vein thrombosis).
 It is staff’s responsibility to keep you safe but we want you to work with us and help us avoid such events.

 Liverpool Women’s NHS Foundation Trust have signed up to a national patient safety campaign called Patient Safety First, we are doing everything we can to eliminate unnecessary harm.